Khushi-Kucheria/SOC-multimodal-transformer-24B1219/TASK 1/writeup.md

 The bigram model output mostly contains random-looking character transitions and broken word structures.
 While it learns some local character statistics, the generated text quickly loses coherence and resembles random noise after a few characters.

 The attention-based model produces text that appears slightly more structured and natural.
-Word fragments, spacing, and punctuation patterns are more realistic because the model can attend to previous tokens while generating the next one.
+A lot of words still feel like nonsense but many of them resemble actual English words.
+There's even more consistency in sentence formation.
 Short-term consistency is noticeably improved compared to the bigram model.

+This difference is mainly because of the fact that attention model looks at all previous characters instead of just the immediate predecessor.
+So it is able to capture longer range dependancies and output better coherent text.